koesterlab/data-science-for-bioinfo/src/command_line/conda.md

-# conda / mamba (software installation)
+# conda (software installation)

 > Conda is an open-source package management system and environment management system that runs on Windows, macOS, and Linux.
 Conda quickly installs, runs, and updates packages and their dependencies.

 This is how the [`conda` documentation](https://docs.conda.io/projects/conda/en/latest/index.html) puts it.
-One more major selling-point: you don't need administrator rights to install conda itself or the to install packages with it.
+One more major selling-point: you don't need administrator rights to install conda itself or to install packages with it.
 And for our (bioinformatic) purposes, there are two more very useful aspects:

 1. There is [`bioconda`](../bioinformatics/bioconda.md), a [`conda` channel](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/channels.html) with pretty much any tool in bioinformatics pre-packaged for you.
 2. `conda` seemlessly [integrates with `snakemake`](https://snakemake.readthedocs.io/en/latest/snakefiles/deployment.html#integrated-package-management) for automatic software installation in automated analysis workflows.

-## installing conda / mamba
+## installing conda

-We recommend using the [mambaforge installation](https://github.com/conda-forge/miniforge#install).
+We recommend using the [miniforge installation](https://github.com/conda-forge/miniforge#install) and recommend a `conda` version `>= 24.7.1`.
-`mamba` is a drop-in replacement command for most of `conda` (it can do exactly the same things), but it is much faster for solving package dependencies.
-This can mean a major speedup for creating and changing environments.
-Whenever a command does not actually work with `mamba`, you can simply use `conda` instead (it is also installed in the background and is used for any task that's not too slow).
+The latter is the [minimum conda version that `snakemake` requires at the time of writing](https://github.com/snakemake/snakemake/releases/tag/v8.20.6) (since [`conda >= 23.10.0`, it uses the fast dependency solver previously only included in `mamba`](https://docs.conda.io/projects/conda/en/latest/release-notes.html#id58)).

 ## creating and using environments